jan-bogaerts/pygate-virtual-devices/README.md

 ]
 ```

+# currently available virtual device definitions:

+## weather station
+This is definition provides a virtual weather station, based on the services provided by [http://api.worldweatheronline.com/](http://www.worldweatheronline.com/).
+It provides detailed info on the current weather and for the expected weather for the next day.
+The data is refreshed every 4 hours.
+The following parameters have to be supplied in order to activate the service:

+- location: the city or town to get weather info for. ex: Brussels
+- key: the key for api.worldweatheronline.com.
+It is your responsibility to set up an account with the service.
+They provide a key that can be used in the api calls.
+You have to provide it through this field.

 # virtual device definitions
 The actual api's that should be queried, are defined in 'virtual device definitions'.
 Such a definition is a json object that declares the api endpoint to call, optional parameters for the url, headers and or body and a way to translate the result of the api call into asset values.
 The definition should contain the following fields: